American Samoa vs Bolivia Comparison

 American Samoa Evaluation

-American Samoa demonstrates advantages in: • American Samoa has 25.2x higher population density • American Samoa has 3.8x higher minimum wage • American Samoa has 84% higher forest coverage
+American Samoa excels with: • American Samoa has 4.3x higher GDP per capita • American Samoa has 25.2x higher population density • American Samoa has 3.8x higher minimum wage • American Samoa has 84% higher forest coverage

 Bolivia Evaluation

-While American Samoa ranks lower overall compared to Bolivia, specific areas demonstrate competitive advantages:
+While Bolivia ranks lower overall compared to American Samoa, specific areas demonstrate competitive advantages:

 Overall Evaluation